mDibyo/react-compose-context-consumers/README.md

 </ThemeContext.Consumer>
 ```

-This package provides a convenient way to compose `Context.Consumer`s:
+This package provides a cleaner and more convenient way to compose `Context.Consumer`s:

 ```jsx
 import compose from 'react-compose-context-consumers';